hasangkz/company-chart/README.md

-## I developed an application that compares the number of users of the top 5 technology companies.
+## I developed an application that compares the number of users of the top 5 technology companies using React.

+Random numbers are updated every 4 seconds.

+According to the company with the most users, the size of the graphics of other companies is adjusted according to that number.

 ### Here are the images from my app: